fergald/explainer-bfcache-ccns/README.md

 If the API is not used,
 eviction is triggered on a change to _any_ HTTPS-only cookie.
+This will make it impossible to repeat the bank-tablet example above.
+However it does not remove all risks.

 We also add several other conditions that cause the BFCache to not be used

 * no BFCaching of CCNS documents